bottlerocket-os/bottlerocket/sources/api/migration/README.md

 Therefore, rollbacks can largely be treated the same way, just running the backward function instead.
 (Migration binaries using `migration-helpers` have a flag for direction.)

-If we're confident no user configuration has changed, or if the user wants to discard changes, we can do a quick rollback by flipping the symlink(s) back, as mentioned in [How to update and flip the data store](#how-to-update-and-flip-the-data-store).
+In situations where no user configuration has changed, or if the user wants to discard changes, a quick rollback can be accomplished by flipping the symlink(s) back, as mentioned in [How to update and flip the data store](#how-to-update-and-flip-the-data-store).

 ## Example use cases

 ### New application

-Say we add a new open-source application, like rngd.
+Say the project adds a new open-source application, like rngd.
-We can add data regarding settings, services, and configuration-files of the application to our data model.
+This requires adding data regarding settings, services, and configuration-files of the application to the data model.

-In this case, we can use the existing helper `AddSettingsMigration`.
+In this case, there is the existing helper `AddSettingsMigration`.
 It doesn't need to do anything on upgrade, because the new key will be populated by its default value.
 On downgrade, it removes the setting, so that the old data store model doesn't see an unexpected key and reject the data.

 ### Application version upgrade

-If we upgrade an important application, its available and required settings may change.
+If an important application is upgraded, its available and required settings may change.
-This means we'd have to update the data model to include any new or changed settings, and we'd write migrations to transform data from the old settings to the new.
+This means updating the data model to include any new or changed settings, and writing migrations to transform data from the old settings to the new.
 This can likely be handled by existing helpers `AddSettingsMigration`, `RemoveSettingsMigration`, `ReplaceStringMigration`, and `ReplaceTemplateMigration`.

+## Open questions

 ### Data store implementation change

 If we find that the filesystem data store implementation is insufficient, we may, for example, want to move to a database like SQLite, or to an improved filesystem data store implementation.
 If it can use the same symlink-flip system, we can handle it with a migration: make a migration that doesn't use the standard migration-helpers library, but uses custom code to affect the larger change.
 If it needs an entirely new structure, we need to add capabilities to the migrator first.

-## Open questions

 ### Saving old data